School cricket in Sri Lanka

 Cricket was introduced in Sri Lanka during the 19th century by the British.
 A Sri Lankan school was the first to play cricket in 1864, primarily against small clubs.
 With the arrival of English cricketer Ashley Walker and the founding of Royal College, Colombo, Sri Lanka's first inter-school match took place between S. Thomas' College, Mount Lavinia and Royal College in 1880.
 An annual match, known as the Battle of the Blues, was held.

 The sport became popular in British Empire colonies, including Ceylon (present-day Sri Lanka).
 S. Thomas' College, Mount Lavinia and Royal College, Colombo began to play cricket, and large schools in Kandy, Galle, Matara, and Jaffna have included cricket in their sports programs; it gradually became Sri Lanka's most popular sport.
 The Sri Lankan government recognized cricket as a national sport and enacted infrastructure projects for it.
 Schools were financially encouraged to offer cricket programs, helping to provide national teams to represent Sri Lanka at the international level.

 Governance

 Sri Lanka Cricket

 Sri Lanka Cricket (SLC), formerly known as the Board of Control for Cricket in Sri Lanka (BCCSL), is the sport's national governing body.
 With the expansion of school cricket in Sri Lanka, it became necessary for SLC to work with a separate association in activities relevant to school cricket.

 Sri Lanka Schools Cricket Association

 A group of school principals devised the idea for the Sri Lanka Schools Cricket Association (SLSCA) in 1930.
-Wesley College, Colombo principal J. S. Carter helped form the association in 1948, and was its first president.
+Wesley College, Colombo principal Rev. James Cartman helped form the association in 1948, and was its first president.
 The SLSCA organizes island-wide, interscholastic tournaments and appoints officers at the scholastic level, providing a platform for players and teams to gain recognition by hosting age-group (U13 to U19) tournaments.